Series: Fawlty Towers

 "Please allow me to introduce myself.
 I am the owner of Fawlty Towers.
-And I would like to welcome your war, your wall, you all..."A Sitcom created by John Cleese and Connie Booth which focused on Basil Fawlty, a bad-tempered snob who runs "the crummiest, shoddiest, worst-run hotel in the whole of Western Europe".One of the all-time classic TV shows, it benefited greatly from its cheerful willingness to create horrible human beings and let them act according to their nature at all times: Basil hardly ever gets a Pet the Dog moment, and even if he does, it's quickly undone by multiple Kick the Dog moments.
+And I would like to welcome your war, your wall, you all..."A Sitcom created by John Cleese and Connie Booth which focused on Basil Fawlty, a bad-tempered snob who runs "the crummiest, shoddiest, worst-run hotel in the whole of Western Europe".One of the all-time classic TV shows, it benefited greatly from its cheerful willingness to create horrible, horrible human beings and let them act according to their nature at all times; the show takes a particular joy in never letting the viewer forget what an ugly person Basil is — he hardly ever gets a Pet the Dog moment, and even when he does it's quickly undone by multiple Kick the Dog moments in rapid succession.
 The series was intelligent, effervescent and daring, and the only complaint one can make is that there wasn't enough of it (only 12 episodes were ever made).In 2000, the British Film Institute declared it the best British television programme ever made.
 A few years ago, it was voted best UK sitcom ever in a poll, and J. Michael Straczynski said in a book on screenwriting that if a writer watches Fawlty Towers and The Mary Tyler Moore Show, they will have had the best possible grounding in how to write comedy.In 1999, CBS attempted to remake Fawlty Towers as a John Laroquette vehicle entitled Payne (after Laroquette's character, "Royal Payne").
 It lasted even fewer episodes than the original.
 There was also an earlier attempt by ABC to remake the show, in which Fawlty was a woman played by Bea Arthur.
 That series was titled Amanda's.
 Before that, a pilot with Harvey Korman, called Snavely's was screened but it did not sell.Came fifth in Britain's Best Sitcom.See also Fawlty Towers Plot.

 Fawlty Towers provides examples of: